Jose Mourinho is reportedly counting on him: will Antonio Rüdiger remain at Real Madrid for another season? | Goal.com

-Accordingly, the German international has accepted Real Madrid's contract extension and will wear the white shirt for another season.
+Accordingly, the German international has accepted the Royal Club's contract extension and will wear the white shirt for another season.
 However, to secure his future at the club, the uncompromising centre-back apparently had to drop his initial demands.

 Translated by

-Jose Mourinho is reportedly counting on him: will Antonio Rüdiger remain at Real Madrid for another season?
+Jose Mourinho is said to be counting on him: will Antonio Rüdiger stay at Real Madrid for another year?

-Reports indicate that Rüdiger had hoped for a new two-year contract.
-In the end, however, he accepted the club's long-standing policy: once a player turns 30, deals are extended by only 12 months at a time.
+Reports indicate that Rüdiger had initially hoped for a new two-year contract.
+In the end, however, he accepted that, once a player reaches a certain age, the club's policy is applied without exception to every professional.

 - Getty Images Sport